kuzzleio/documentation-old/guide/source/includes/essentials/_installation-linux.md

 The Kuzzle Back-office can be reached on http://localhost:3000.
 Kuzzle HTTP API can be reached on http://localhost:7511/
-Socket IO and Websocket channels can respectively be reached on ports 7512 and 7513.
+Socket IO and Websocket channels can be reached over the HTTP server, on port 7511.

 ##### Change external services hosts or ports